 Students admitted by their department of choice to the BS/MPH program are considered to be provisionally admitted.
-Admission is conditional upon on earning a grade of B or higher in PUBH 6003, 6004, and 6007.
+Admission is conditional upon on earning a grade of B or higher in PUBH 6001, 6003, 6004, and 6007.
 Students who do not obtain a B or higher in all three courses will remain a BSPH major, but they will not be eligible to continue in the BS/MPH program.

 It is strongly recommended that students receive guidance about the program before submitting an application.
-Students may receive guidance from either Program Advisor Meaghan Wilson (meaghanwilson@email.gwu.edu) or an Admissions Representative at gwsphadmit@gwu.edu.
-Please email either of these contacts to schedule an appointment to discuss the Revised April 2017; BS/MPH, Public Health program.
+Students may receive guidance from either Program Advisor, Meaghan Sullivan (meaghanwilson@email.gwu.edu), or an Revised February 2018; BS/MPH, Public Health

+Admissions Representative at gww.edu.
+Please email either of these contacts to schedule an appointment to discuss the program.